Llethr Llestri is a Grade II listed building in the Carmarthenshire local planning authority area, Wales. First listed on 12 December 2003. House.

 Description

-The house is centrally planned with a long entrance hall incorporating a neo-classical elliptical arch on fluted pilasters.
-The main open-well stair has moulded tread ends and wreathed handrail.
-To its L, reached through a doorway from the entrance hall, is the simpler dog-leg service stair.
+Inside, the house is centrally planned with a long entrance hall that includes a neo-classical elliptical arch supported by fluted pilasters.
+The main open-well stair has moulded tread ends and a wreathed handrail.
+To the left of the entrance hall, accessible through a doorway, is a simpler dog-leg service stair.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.